YashRaoPatankar25MIP10105/digital-literacy-project/README.md

 https://forms.gle/fYWmeY7s339SfGER9

 ## Conclusion
-This project enhanced my understanding of digital tools, professional communication, and cyber safety.
-It has helped me build essential skills that will be useful in my academic journey and future career.
+This project improved my understanding of digital tools, professional communication, and cyber safety.
+I learned how to use online platforms more responsibly and communicate in a clear, professional manner.
+It strengthened important skills that support both academic work and daily online activities.
+These skills will continue to be useful throughout my studies and future career.